On fifth anniversary of Mexico's missing 43 students, anguished families still seek answers

 “So I really think Ayotzinapa is a case that helps to show how many victims there really are in Mexico,” said Meyer.

-For some U.S. legislators, the Ayotzinapa case has made them think about how the drug war and gun violence impact people on both sides of the border.
+For some U.S. legislators, the Ayotzinapa case has made them think about how the drug war and gun violence affect people on both sides of the border.

 “When I visited with some government officials in Mexico, they said that this is all related to drugs,” Rep. Alan Lowenthal, D-Calif., told NBC News, referring to a 2017 trip.